Intern directly with working legislators!

 • Writing skills

-This program requires students to attend class on campus every Monday and a work a minimum of ~10 hours per week for your legislator, for a total of 200 hours.
+This program requires that all interns go to the State House in Montpelier weekly, fi nd their own transportation.
+UVM students must also attend class on campus every Monday.
+Additionally, all interns are expected to work a minimum of approximately 10 hours per week for their legislator(s) or on legislative-oriented work, for a total of 200 hours.
 Class time and travel time are not included in the 200 hours.

 Transportation Information